Vandana Recalls Lighting Up The Lives Of Ladakhis Through Solar Power

 Having spent many years of her life in Jammu and Kashmir, she grew up with a hope to do something for the rural communities there.

 “My family and I are travelers by heart.
 My first visit to Ladakh was in 2011, and since then, I’m in awe of the place.
-In 2013, I started working at Facebook’s office in Hyderabad and for three years that I worked there, I traveled extensively,” Vandana tells me.
+In 2013, I started working in Facebook’s office in Hyderabad and for three years that I worked there, I traveled extensively,” Vandana tells me.

 “I closely observed the shift of people’s interest in travel.
-They didn’t want to b tourists.
+They didn’t want to be tourists.
 People wanted to travel and see the real India, experience the local way of life here.
 And, our country is so culturally and aesthetically rich, but, we don’t promote it right.”

 Hence, she started Offbeat Tracks, last year, in 2016, with a twin aim of promoting rural eco-tourism which in turn would result in rural micro entrepreneurship amongst our rural and semi urban service providers thereby providing them an alternative source of income and a better means of life.